Whyzanet/WhyzaGC/README.md

 Note: I am no coder expert and have basically fumbled my way through getting something functional on what is one of my first Arduino projects.
 I am sure the code could be a lot more efficient and improved upon which would be good to see if someone has the inclination.
 Meanwhile it is what it is.....and I hope if gives others guidance in achieving whatever you are looking for.

 ## ESP8266/ESP32/OLED specific settings

-The Feather Huzzah ESP32 v2 Neopixel will flash purple every 60 secs when starting the radmon.org update and then will flash green when having completed a successful update, or red when aborting an unsuccessful update.

 Other than the expected differences in libraries for the ESP8266 & ESP32 ( ESP8266WiFi.h/WiFi.h and ESP8266WebServer.h/WebServer.h ), the 2nd LED differences ( Blue LED vs Neopixel RGB LED ) and pinout changes, the Feather Huzzah ESP32 CPU is also dual core.